 You can use your computer, laptop, smart phone, or tablet for your sessions.

 All you need is a decent internet connection and some privacy, though we know the latter can be a challenge these days.
 It's no problem if you want or need to be petting your cat or dog, sitting in your car, even attending to your child.
 If it works for you on your end, you can assume it works for us too. :)

-Absolutely.
-As of the creation of this FAQ, our practice is almost 6 weeks into doing all online therapy, which now includes hundreds of sessions.
-And what we are finding, admittedly to our surprise, is that we are indeed able to do nearly all of the therapeutic techniques, activities, and approaches that we would have incorporated into in-person sessions, including:
+Absolutely!
+As of the creation of this FAQ, our practice is more than 15 months into doing all online therapy, which now includes hundreds and hundreds of sessions with individuals and couples.
+And what we discovered early on in the pandemic, admittedly to our surprise, is that we were indeed able to do nearly all of the therapeutic techniques, activities, and approaches that we would have incorporated into in-person sessions, including:

 - Couples therapy exercises for communication, connection, emotional intimacy;